John 1:16: Analysis

-According to Witham, this implies an abundance of graces, and greater graces under the new law of Christ than during the time of the law of Moses; which is confirmed by the next verse.
-Lapide elaborates on this greater grace saying, "Moses gave only an obscure and slight knowledge of God and the Holy Trinity, but by Christ a knowledge that was clear and full."
+According to Robert Witham, the wording in this verse implies an abundance of graces, and greater graces under the new law of Christ than during the time of the law of Moses, which is confirmed by the next verse.
+Cornelius à Lapide elaborates on this greater grace, saying "Moses gave only an obscure and slight knowledge of God and the Holy Trinity, but by Christ a knowledge that was clear and full."

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: